 Susan joined the World Cancer Research Fund Board in 1990.
 Now retired from the commercial real estate business, Susan spent more than 3 decades in the field.

 Previously, she was a licensed commercial property broker as well as Senior Managing Director of Newmark Grubb Knight Frank in Washington DC, US — one of the world’s leading commercial property advisory firms.

 Susan has served as president of a number of business and property membership bodies in Washington DC.
 An astute businesswoman throughout her career, she shares her expert knowledge of operational success with the World Cancer Research Fund.

 Frank joined the World Cancer Research Fund Board in April 2022.
-He is a member of the Institute of Chartered Accountants in England and Wales and is currently a practitioner with Jackson Hill, chartered accountants, based in London.
+He is a member of the Institute of Chartered Accountants in England and Wales and a practitioner with Jackson Hill, chartered accountants, based in London.

-He began his post qualification accountancy career as the finance director of St. Christopher’s Hospice, working alongside the medical director, Dame Cicely Saunders.
+He began his post qualification accountancy career as the finance director of St Christopher’s Hospice, working alongside the medical director, Dame Cicely Saunders.
 He has published papers on the cost of hospice care and contributed to Croner publications on the management of voluntary organisations and financial reporting by charities.

 As a research fellow of the Cicely Saunders Institute at King’s College Hospital in London, Frank has maintained his interest in palliative care as part of a team evaluating the economic impact of end-of-life care on health and social care services.

 His community activities have included serving as a Justice of the Peace and he is chairman of the London Cornish Rugby Football Club.

 Frank shares his expert knowledge in the fields of charitable accounting and health economics with the World Cancer Research Fund.